kdorsel/Perception-Project/RoboND-Perception-Project/writeup_template.md

 #### 1. For all three tabletop setups (`test*.world`), perform object recognition, then read in respective pick list (`pick_list_*.yaml`).
 Next construct the messages that would comprise a valid `PickPlace` request output them to `.yaml` format.

+The settings from exercise 3 were changed a lot at this point and a secondary passthrough over the y axis was also added.
+Leaf size of `0.005` was used to give the most data as speed was not a huge concern.
+Passthrough filter in `z` with `(0.6, 0.8)` and `y` with `(-0.55, 0.55)`.
+The `y` filter was to remove the side of the bins that could be seen to prevent misclassification.
+Outliers were removed with a std dev of `0.05` and the table was filtered out with a threshold of `0.005`.
+This low threshold prevented from removing any of the object points.
+Finally a cluster tolerance of `0.01` was used as some of the objects were very close to each other in world3.

+For the training bin sizes of 64 were used for the color space and 100 for the normal space.
+The model was taught over 30 samples.
+The same model was used for all 3 worlds.
+Might have gotten better results if had created a specific model for world2 with only the items in that world.

+Currently only the color and normal histogram are used as features.
+There are some objects that are quite similar in shape (rectangular) which makes differentiating them over the normals very difficult.
+One thing that could be added would be the actual size of the object.
+By sorting it becomes orientation independent.
+This might greatly help for similar shape objects, but of different sizes.
+`sort([max(pointsZ)-min(pointsZ), max(pointsY)-min(pointsY), max(pointsX)-min(pointsX)])``

+To solve the problem with the world2 misclassification, I would probably look at the color histograms.
+The two objects are similar in shape, but relatively different in color.
+By analyzing it a little closer might be able to tweak it sufficiently.
+Otherwise extra features would need to be added.

+World 1 works with 3/3.
 ![alt text][world1]

+World2 the book gets misclassified as biscuits.
+4/5
 ![alt text][world2]

+World 3 works with 8/8.
 ![alt text][world3]